-The Scientific Mobility program (SMP), formerly known as Science Without Borders, is an effort of the Government of Brazil aimed at promoting, consolidating, and internationalizing science and technology, innovation, and Brazilian competitiveness through international exchanges.
+The Scientific Mobility program (SMP) is an effort of the Government of Brazil aimed at promoting, consolidating, and internationalizing science and technology, innovation, and Brazilian competitiveness through international education exchanges.
 The SMP program supports study and research in Science, Technology, Engineering, and Mathematics (stem fields).

 The program was officially launched in July 2011.
 A December 13, 2011 presidential decree regulates the program, its committees, and the scholarships.
 The Government of Brazil has committed to providing 75,000 scholarships, but has surpassed the 100,000 goal with the support of the private sector.